nikhilaryan92/GIMP/README.md

 # References

-Our manuscipt titled with "Generative Incomplete Multi-View Prognosis Predictor for Breast Cancer: GIMP" has been submitted to IEEE JBHI.
+Our manuscipt titled with "Generative Incomplete Multi-View Prognosis Predictor for Breast Cancer: GIMP" has been submitted to IEEE TCBB.

 # Requirements
 [python 3.6](https://www.python.org/downloads/)